somekindofdesign/you-sunk-my-battleship/README.md

 <br>

 ## Testing
-### PEP8
+<p>This project was validated using PEP8 for Python 3.
+PEP8 is the industry standard that provides guidelines for styling Python code.
+It helps to keep programmes written in Python legible and maintainable.</p>
-<p>PEP8 is the industry standard that provides guidelines for styling Python code.
-It helps to keep programmes written in Python legible and maintainable.
-This project was validated using PEP8 for Python 3.</p>
+<p>It should be noted that as the ships on the boards are raondomly generated, it is difficult to test real game play of a winning game, especially with real users.</p>
 <br>

 ### Gitpod